 Attend auctions so that when it counts, you’re already comfortable with the auction process, including the pace of proceedings, and you’re familiar with how to register and how to liaise with real estate agents and auctioneers.

 2. Inspect the property in person

 Agents and their photographers can do wonderful things with online images, so it’s always a good idea to get a feel for your future home in real life.
 This will also give you the chance to check out the neighbourhood: the street, access, nearby conveniences.
 Consider visiting at different times of day.
 The seller’s agent, also known as the selling agent, will give you property specifications, but you should also request the suburb’s comparable sales data, so you have a clear picture of what other buyers have recently paid.
-Your lender or financial institution can also provide property value reports.

 3. Have professionals inspect the property